vmware-tanzu/application-accelerator-samples/spring-ai-chat/README.md

       .dockerconfigjson: e30K
     EOF
     ```
-1. Install the package repository using this command (adjust the registry part of the image of you relocated the image):
+1. Install the package repository using this command (adjust the registry part of the image if you relocated the image):
     ```sh
     tanzu package repository add tanzu-data-services-repository \
       --url registry.tanzu.vmware.com/packages-for-vmware-tanzu-data-services/tds-packages:1.13.0 \